 If you have any questions about the best hiring techniques or how to hire great employees for dental medical practices, please call us anytime toll free at (866) 414-6056 or email us at firstname.lastname@example.org.

 Want your current handbook evaluated for FREE by human resource experts and practice management professionals?
-Send your handbook to firstname.lastname@example.org and mention that you’re an ESS member in the subject line.
-Also include your name, the best phone number to reach you at, your state, and number of employees
+Click here to start the process or send your handbook to email@example.com and include your name, the best phone number to reach you at, your state, and number of employees.